Our fellows are experienced leaders from the field of health and social care.

-In her role as NICE Fellow Cecilia aims to improve the uptake of our glaucoma guidance.
+As a NICE Fellow she aims to improve the uptake of our glaucoma guidance.
 This will assist in reconciling the demands and capacity of glaucoma services.
-The barriers faced in implementing NICE Guidance, and the differences experienced by large teaching hospitals versus smaller hospitals, has already been studied by NICE Scholar Reshma Thampy.
-This learning will be applied to Cecilia’s project to support ophthalmic care providers and commissioners in overcoming these hurdles, and tools will be developed to facilitate implementation of our guidance.
+This learning will be applied to Cecilia’s project to support ophthalmic care providers and commissioners in overcoming these hurdles.
+Tools will be developed to help implement our guidance.

 Emma originally qualified as a chartered physiotherapist in 1993.
 She went on to gain an MSc in musculoskeletal physiotherapy in 2000 at University College London and a PhD in 2014 from the University of Birmingham.
-She currently works as the consultant musculoskeletal physiotherapist at Burton Hospital NHS Foundation Trust where she leads a team.
-In 2015, Emma was the first non-medical member of staff to be awarded the ‘Clinician of the year’ award.
-In addition the trust nominated her for ‘employee of the year’ to the Burton Mail Business Awards 2015 where she was one of three finalists.
-She was highly commended for her ability to think innovatively and lead a team.
+She currently works as the consultant musculoskeletal physiotherapist at Burton Hospital NHS Foundation Trust.
+In 2015.

 Emma’s clinical and research areas of interest are in the management of persistent shoulder pain and differentiating cervical from shoulder pathology.
-She has recently completed a post doctorate internship at Keele University where she was evaluating suprascapular nerve blocks as a mean of management for shoulder pain.
-Emma has published in a number of peer reviewed journals and has presented at national and international conferences.
 She currently is part of the scientific committee for the European Society for Shoulder and Elbow Rehabilitation.

-In her role as a NICE Fellow, Emma aims to establish if primary and secondary care practitioners in musculoskeletal health are aware of Clinical Knowledge Summaries (CKS), to understand how the CKS are being used and identify what could be changed to further improve their use.
-Emma anticipates that she will promote the summaries to professional groups who are less aware of the CKS and improve the use of summaries to existing and new users and patients.
+As a NICE Fellow, Emma aims to establish if primary and secondary care practitioners in musculoskeletal health are aware of Clinical Knowledge Summaries (CKS).
+Also, to understand how the CKS are being used and identify how to further improve their use.
+She hopes to promote the summaries to professional groups who are less aware of the CKS and improve the use of summaries to existing and new users and patients.

 Janet graduated as an occupational therapist from Oxford Brookes University in 1995.
 She has worked primarily in mental health services, particularly across older people’s mental health services.
-For the past 8 years she has been in professional development and improvement roles, both as a practice development lead for occupational therapy and as professional lead of occupational therapy.
-During this time Janet completed an MSc in Advanced practice and PGCert in Knowledge Management and Organisational Learning.
+For the past 8 years she has been in professional development and improvement roles.

-Janet has led on an organisation wide practice development programme aimed at the implementation of evidence-based and theoretically driven occupational therapy services.
-She has also co-led on a county wide programme of work bringing together occupational therapists from 4 organisations to align pathways and develop cross organisational working relationships, using improvement methodology.
+Janet has led on an organisation wide practice development programme.
+It is aimed at the implementation of evidence-based and theoretically driven occupational therapy services.
 She has been heavily involved in England’s first system-wide Allied Health Professions strategy for the North Cumbria Sustainability and Transformation Partnership.

 As a NICE fellow, Janet plans to explore the range and relevance of our work to support a system wide enablement strategy across North Cumbria’s Integrated Health and Care System.
-She will work with our leads, our field team and associates across the health and social care system to implement the NICE Pathway on policy, strategy and commissioning to help change behaviour and use our guidance to inform the development of the system education plan.
+She will work with our leads, our field team and associates across the health and social care system to implement our pathway on policy, strategy and commissioning to help change behaviour and use our guidance to inform the development of the system education plan.